Sites in 3 states eyed for permanent child detention centers

 ATLANTA (AP) — President Donald Trump’s administration is evaluating vacant properties near five U.S. cities as potential permanent sites to hold hundreds of unaccompanied migrant children, a government spokesman said Wednesday.

+Properties that can hold up to 500 children are being requested in bidding documents.
+Buildings must have up to 100,800 square feet (9,400 square meters) of space and the properties must include about 2 acres (0.8 hectares) for outdoor recreation.

-Existing migrant detention facilities, especially those housing children, have become a flashpoint in the 2020 presidential race.
-In recent days, Democratic lawmakers and presidential candidates have visited and toured facilities in Texas and Florida and decried the conditions in which they found migrants.
-Protests have sprung up nationwide as the public outcry builds momentum.
+Existing migrant detention facilities, especially those housing minors, have become a flashpoint in the 2020 presidential race.
+Several Democratic candidates last week visited a sprawling child migrant detention center in south Florida while they were in the state for the first round of their party’s debates.

+Lawmakers and migrant advocates have issued scathing criticism about how the teens are treated, saying the center is more like a prison than a “shelter,” the term preferred by the facility’s operator and the government.
+They also said they witnessed deplorable conditions at migrant facilities in Texas.
+Protests have sprung up around the country with demonstrators demanding that the centers be shut down.

 Proposals for the new sites in Georgia, Texas and Arizona are for long-term facilities.
 Federal officials are seeking 20-year leases for most of the sites, a sign that acrimony surrounding immigration policies could continue for years.